Dtech-Dbug/Cipher/README.md

-# Cipher
+# AskAscii

-ASCII Conversions and Mini Cryptography Model aka cipher texts.
+ASCII Conversions.

+- Characters to Integers
+- Integers to Characters